valerie-tar-gz/zirconium-desktop/README.md

 ***Do you like how I dance?
 I've got Zirconium pants!***

 ## What is Zirconium?
-Zirconium is an opinionated fedora-bootc image that makes use of Niri and Noctalia to create a usable out of the box TWM experience.
+Zirconium is an opinionated fedora-bootc image that makes use of Niri and DankMaterialShell to create a usable out of the box TWM experience.

 Zirconium is built primarily for container-focused development and day-to-day usage, however gaming is still more than possible.
 For a fully gaming-focused experience, use Bazzite.